cchitsiang/awesome-stars/topics.md

 - [akveo/kittenTricks](https://github.com/akveo/kittenTricks) - React Native starter kit with over 40 screens and modern Light and Dark theme for creating stunning cross-platform mobile applications.
 - [yapstudios/YapImageManager](https://github.com/yapstudios/YapImageManager) - A high-performance image library for downloading, caching, and processing images in Swift.
 - [devxoul/Toaster](https://github.com/devxoul/Toaster) - 🍞 Toast for Swift
-- [OWASP/owasp-mstg](https://github.com/OWASP/owasp-mstg) - The Mobile Security Testing Guide (MSTG) is a comprehensive manual for mobile app security testing and reverse engineering.
-It describes the technical processes for verifying the controls listed in th
+- [OWASP/owasp-mstg](https://github.com/OWASP/owasp-mstg) - The Mobile Application Security Testing Guide (MASTG) is a comprehensive manual for mobile app security testing and reverse engineering.
+It describes the technical processes for verifying the controls
 - [ksmandersen/GoogleReporter](https://github.com/ksmandersen/GoogleReporter) - Easily integrate with Google Analytics in your iOS app
 - [meliorence/react-native-image-gallery](https://github.com/meliorence/react-native-image-gallery) - Pure JavaScript image gallery component for iOS and Android with high-performance and native feeling in mind
 - [bannzai/SpreadsheetView](https://github.com/bannzai/SpreadsheetView) - Full configurable spreadsheet view user interfaces for iOS applications.
 With this framework, you can easily create complex layouts like schedule, gantt chart or timetable as if you are using Excel.